Bikramai/TypeScript/README.md

 # Section-10: Node and Express with TypeScript

 ## Project: Reminder-API
-- Build a relatively simple API using Node Express and TypeScript.
-With the basics of Node and Express and Integrated with TypeScript.
+- Set up a Node.js API with Express and TypeScript, defining type-safe CRUD routes to manage to-dos on the backend.
+Use axios or fetch in React to communicate with this API, ensuring type safety between the frontend and backend for a complete, type-safe application.